elmerucr/MC6809/README.md

 ## Introduction

-An emulation library for the MC6809 cpu forming the core of E64 (see links).
+An emulation library for the MC6809 cpu written in C++.
+This forms the core of [E64](https://github.com/elmerucr/E64).

 ## API